Trekaroo generates revenue from purchases made through links to our partner brands.

 Has your family taken a family road trip through Yellowstone or to Niagara Falls?
 My kids love finding photographs, paintings, or digital art that reminds them of places where they have traveled.
 We enjoy visiting the Smithsonian American Art Museum and spotting a landscape that we recognize.
 The Rockwell Museum of Western Art in Corning, New York, is a small, kid-friendly art museum where families can also find familiar western landscapes.
 Before you go to the museum, take time to read about an artist like Norman Rockwell or Ansel Adams so the kids can have an even better understanding of why these artists took the time to preserve the landscapes with their paintbrushes and cameras.

-- Learning to ask the right questions.
 While observing a preschool art class in a gallery of medieval armor at The Walters Art Museum, the basics of appreciating art became clear to me.
 The four-year-olds were learning to use adjectives to describe what they saw.
 “Is the metal shiny or dirty?”
 “Does it feel hard or bumpy?”
 After the children described what they saw, the teacher continued to probe deeper by asking, “Who would wear this armor or this bracelet?”
-“Why was the belt buckle made out of metal?”
 This required the kids to think just a bit more.

 The best way for most kids to learn is from hands-on experience.
 Once your family has visited an art museum or studied art in age-appropriate books, do a related art project either as part of a museum program or at home.

-- Browsing Pinterest boards for inspiration (we’ve included some of our favorites in the board linked below), you can find some great educational art experiences you can make right at home with little-to-no supplies.
+Browse Pinterest boards for inspiration.
+We’ve included some of our favorites in the board linked below.)
+You can find some great educational art experiences you can make right at home with little-to-no supplies.